Published April 17, 2019

 You know your site could be improved, and you know that improving it can increase your website conversion rate.
 But you don’t have the traffic, time, or resources to do A/B testing.
 Where do you start?
 What can be done to improve the user experience on your site?

 There are myriad ways to gather information about how users are engaging with your site, but the most useful and common are heuristic evaluations, user testing, and heatmaps.
 We have broken down how to think about (and perform) each of these in order to find quick wins that can improve your website conversion rate.

-Heuristic Analysis is one of the best places to start when looking to improve your website conversion rate.
-At its most basic, this analysis begins with the basic rules that govern how websites should appear and function, and determines how your site stacks up against those rules.
+Heuristic analysis is one of the best places to start when looking to improve your website conversion rate.
+At its most elementary level, this analysis begins with the basic rules that govern how websites should appear and function, and determines how your site stacks up against those rules.

 Think of it like this: you are a user of websites.
 You know what to expect from websites.
 You should be able to walk through your site and identify any pain points that your customers may consider.

 The key principle to remember is to take a step back from your personal subject matter expertise and familiarity with your own site.
 If you put yourself in the mindset of an average user (and lets be honest – swallow your pride a bit), you will likely find numerous areas that can be improved on your site.

 While doing this analysis, try to think about your site as if it was the first time you were seeing it.
 Think of it through the lens of a consumer.

 Start with a basic walk through of your site.
 Start from the homepage and make your way to the final goal completion.
 Were you able to do it?
 Did anything take you away from the final goal; did anything confuse you?
 These are great areas to start with when looking for optimization opportunities.